MicrosoftDocs/quantum-docs-pr/articles/user-guide/expressions.md

 Adjoint WrappedOp!(qs)
 ```

+### Type-parameterized callable expressions

 A callable literal may be used as a value, say to assign to a variable or to pass to another callable.
-In this case, if the callable has type parameters, they must be provided as part of the callable value.
+In this case, if the callable has [type parameters](xref:microsoft.quantum.guide.operationsfunctions#generic-type-parameterized-callables), they must be provided as part of the callable value.
 A callable value cannot have any unspecified type parameters.

 For instance, if `Fun` is a function with signature `'T1->Unit`: